minecraftforum/rules-archive/rules/irc/rules.markdown

-#IRC
+# IRC

-If you have your own IRC client connect to irc.esper.net and join channel #minecraftforums, or if you wish to connect through your browser click [here](http://www.minecraftforum.net/irc/web-client/).
+If you wish to connect through your browser, click [here](http://www.minecraftforum.net/irc/web-client/).
+If you have your own IRC client, connect to irc.esper.net and join channel #minecraftforums.

-To connect to another channel type /join #channel-name eg: /join #minecraftforums
+To connect to another channel type /join #channel-name (eg: /join #minecraftforums)

 Please note that the #minecraftforums channel is for minecraftforum.net support only.
 If you need Minecraft support, please join #minecrafthelp.

 ## Do

 * Read the topic
 * Be friendly and respectful
-* Be patience when waiting for help with the forum
+* Be patience when waiting for help
 * Speak English
 * Register your nickname